tjd1234/cmpt135spring2024/obsidian/135website2024/Separate compilation.md

 dist((200, 100, 55), (55, 155, 200)) = 212.309
 ```

-> **Note** The `make` command has many more details that we won't go into here.
+> **Note** The `make` command is an entire language and has many more details that we won't go into here.
 For example, the rules can be set up so that `.cpp` files are only re-compiled if they have changed since their last compilation.
 This can greatly speed-up compiling and linking large programs.

 This diagram shows how all the files relate: